ericanobil/alx-pre_course/0x01-git/README.md

-My second readme is made possible by dint of hard work
+My second readme is made possible by dint of hard work and git of course